SIGECS Program Description and Application

 Some projects submitted to SIGECS may also be eligible for funding under the RADs or IGNITE grant programs through the VPR’s office.
 Applicants may submit eligible projects to these programs as well, however a project which is successfully funded in one program will not be funded by a second.
 If a project is chosen for award in the SIGECS program and RADS or IGNITE, the Schiller Institute and the Office of the VPR, in consultation with the PIs, will determine which grant program will make the award.

-Completed applications are due at 5 pm on January 31, 2022.
-Letters of interest are encouraged and may be submitted to the Schiller Institute anytime through February 21, 2022 for feedback regarding congruence with project requirements.
+Completed applications are due by 5 pm on February 21, 2022.
+Letters of interest (LOI) are encouraged and may be submitted to the Schiller Institute by 5 pm on January 31, 2022 for feedback regarding congruence with project requirements.
 Feedback will be provided within 5 working days of receipt of the LOI submission.
 See Application Instructions for proposal and LOI formats.

 Notification of Awards and Project Start Date: